colxi/keypath-resolve/README.md

 ```

 ### Keypath.defaultContext()
-Set the context to benued by default, when ni cintext is provided. (by default: global/windowd)
+Set the context to be used by default, when no context is provided to the API collection methods calls (by default: global/windowd).
 > **Keypath.defaultContext( context )**

 - **`context`**: Reference to the object to be used as default context.